jharwell/sierra/docs/src/tutorials/project/config/controllers.rst

-Each controller category and each individual controller may define any number of {xml,json,yaml} blocks specifying changes to apply to the :ref:`--expdef-template<sierra-cli---expdef-template>`.
+Each controller category and each individual controller may define any number of {xml,json,yaml} blocks specifying changes to apply to the :ref:`--expdef-template<src/reference/cli:sierra-cli---expdef-template>`.
 Three subsection keys are supported, each taking a list of three-element lists:

 ``attr_change``
    Modify an existing attribute.
 Format: ``[path, attr, value]`` where